MediciHouse07/Learning_Records/CA_SO_Math_All.md

 - 0800 mins prove by using basic inference rule, might be easier
 - have proven

+## 24

+2023/05/16

+- nothing in xx, is not usable
+- a bridge between imply and and

 # IV_Real_Analysis

 ## Real_Analysis 1